iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Higher-order function

 Another benefit of functional programming is the concept of a [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function).
-This means a function that takes a function as argument and/or returns a function as its output.
+This means a function that takes a function as an argument and/or returns a function as its output.

 ```javascript
 const double = (number) => number * 2